joysn/recursion-dynamic-programing/README.md

 canSum - Target number and array of numbers

 howSum - target sum and array of numbers - how it is reached

+dp_bestSum - target sum and array of numbers - the shortest path in which it can reach the sum